adobe/coral-spectrum/README.md

 CoralUI 2
 =========

 The master branch currently represents the modularized build of coral.
-If you wish to use an older version, check the [release/1.x branch](https://git.corp.adobe.com/Coral/CoralUI/tree/release/1.x) branch.
+If you wish to use an older version, check the [release/1.x branch](https://git.corp.adobe.com/Coral/coralui-1.x) repository.

 ## Using gits
 1. Checking out the repository